NBISweden/workshop-reproducible-research/docs/git.md

 rm Dockerfile
 ```

 * Run `git status`.
-As you can see, git tells us that the file is deleted, but the deletion is not committed.
-In the same way as we commit or edits to files, we need to commit a deletion of a file:
+As you can see, git tells us that the file is deleted, but that the deletion is not committed.
+In the same way as we commit edits to files, we need to commit a deletion of a file:

 ```bash
 git rm Dockerfile